Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Experiments and Results

 The results for semantic parsing for each of the three different meaning representations are presented in Table~\ref{tab:en-result} (English) and Table~\ref{tab:de-result} (German).
 We show the standard (hard) Smatch score (HSm) for exact semantic matching and the soft Smatch score (SSm) for approximate semantic matching.
 We also include the rate of ill-formed output (IFR), as the seq2seq architectures that we employ do not guarantee well-formed graph meaning representations (any output that is ill-formed is assigned a score of $0$).

-The standard Smatch scores are a little bit below earlier reported F-scores on PMB data (Hard Smatch score $94.7$ English and $92.0$ for German, as reported by \citet{wang-etal-2023-pre}), but they are decent considering that we only train on the gold data part and we don't employ pre-training.
+The standard Smatch scores are a little bit below earlier reported F-scores on PMB data (a Hard Smatch score $94.7$ for English and $92.0$ for German, as reported by \citealp{wang-etal-2023-pre}), but they can be considered decent given that we only train on the gold data part and we don't employ further pre-training on silver and bronze data from the PMB corpus.
 Besides, our research objective is not to reach the highest performance, but rather compare performance of differently structured predicate symbols in meaning representations.
 The results for German (Table~\ref{tab:de-result}) are lower than those for English.
 We think this is caused by two factors: there is, compared to English, less typographical correspondence between the input words and output meanings, and there is less training data available for German.
 Nonetheless, the results for German are in line with those for English.

-Let us next compare the performance of the three architectures.
+It is interesting to compare the performance of the three different architectures: mT5, byT5, and mBART.
 Despite the fact that all models are based on the seq2seq and encoder-decoder framework, they exhibit non-consistent performance on these three representations.
 This is due to the difference in their pre-training objectives and corpora, activation functions, parameter initialization and other aspects (we kindly refer the reader to the original papers of these models, see Section~\ref{subsec:models}).
-For instance, in English, mT5 and mBART, when trained using the WID representation, show superior Hard Smatch score compared to both LPS and TAX.
-Conversely, LPS get higher Hard Smatch score than WID and TAX using byT5.
+For instance, for both English and German, mT5, when trained using the WID representation, shows superior Hard Smatch score compared to TAX; in contrast, byT5 and mBART get higher Hard Smatch scores using TAX than using WID (Table~\ref{tab:en-result} and~\ref{tab:de-result}).